Hamlet named first-team C-USA for UNT, which will face Middle Tennessee on Wednesday

 UNT (13-6) set a program record for C-USA wins in a season on its way to a 10-4 finish in league play.

-The Mean Green will also be the No. 3 seed from C-USA's West Division and will face the winner of a game between Western Kentucky and Old Dominion at 11:30 a.m. on Wednesday at the Ford Center.
+The Mean Green will also be the No. 3 seed from C-USA’s West Division and will face the winner of a game between Western Kentucky and Old Dominion at 11:30 a.m.
+Wednesday at The Ford Center.